BSc (Hons) Agricultural Business Management (Placement Year)

 Timetables

-Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week.
+Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day Monday to Friday.
 Wednesday afternoons are normally reserved for sports and societies activities.

 Modules